gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/deploying.rst

 setting up your own instance of MediaGoblin.

-MediaGoblin most likely isn't yet available from your operating system's package manage, however, a basic install isn't too complex in and of itself.
+MediaGoblin most likely isn't yet available from your operating system's package manager, however, a basic install isn't too complex in and of itself.
 We recommend a setup that combines MediaGoblin, virtualenv and Nginx on a .deb or .rpm-based GNU/Linux distribution.